pfdubois/BridgeBidding/source/NoTrump.rst

 .. rubric:: Hands You Sometimes Open 1N

-* As you get more experience, you may want to open 1N with some :term:`semi-balanced` hands.
+* As you get more experience, you may want to open 1N with some :term:`semi-balanced` hands in the 15-17 HCP range.
 You can consider this with these shapes:

-  - A 5-4-2-2 hand, as long as one of the doubletons is Kx or better, and the long suit is a minor.
+  - A 5-4-2-2 hand, as long as one of the doubletons is Kx or better, and the long suit is a minor or you are specifically 4=5=2=2.
+With 5=4=2=2 you always open 1♠ and rebid 2♥.
   - A 6-3-2-2 hand if the long suit is a good minor and both doubletons are Kx or better, and the long suit is a minor.